Take The Garden Style Personality Quiz

 Seeing new opportunities

 Here is the garden straight AFTER the makeover.
-Can you see how much more space they got?
-Now there is a much hoped for trampoline and a whole new level field for kids and the family to play together outdoors.
+Can you see how much more space they have?
+Now there is a much hoped-for trampoline and a whole new level field for kids and the family to play together outdoors.

-When designing or consulting my clients, they feel that their garden grows in size.
-We have found new areas and room for the whole new activities.
+When designing or consulting with my clients, they feel their gardens grow in size.
+We have found new areas and room for the whole new set of activities.
 There have been opportunities to grow more and make the garden even more beautiful than previously.

-When looking closer and seeing your garden with 'fresh eyes', you'll notice that you no more want to waste any space on your gorgeous place on this earth.
+When you look more closely and see your garden with 'fresh eyes', you'll notice you no longer want to waste any space on your gorgeous place on this earth.
 There are no' lost opportunities' in your garden.

 USE GAINED KNOWLEDGE WISELY

-Savor the knowledge that you have gained about your garden during past months.
+Savor the knowledge that you have gained about your garden during the past months.
 You might have noticed problems to solve and areas that you would like to improve.
 How about the unused parts of your garden?
-There lays a seed for great new opportunities.
+There lies a seed for great new opportunities.

 Garden BEFORE

-For not to forget all the things that you have noticed during the last couple of months, it's time to take action.
+To not forget all the things that you have noticed during the last couple of months, it's time to take action.

 ACTION STEPS

 1. Make some notes and even more.
 Write down all the things that you were considering regarding your garden last spring and summer.
 Just write it all down and add to it during the next couple of days.
 It does not have to be structured yet.
 It is your resource of notes and ideas for further use.
-It will be golden when you start to take action and design the areas.
+It will be golden when you start taking action and designing the areas.

 2. Take some photographs and archive them.
 It's great to have photos ready when you feel the itch to start planning new things.

-3. Send me your question, if you found problems or other challenges that hold you back to move forward with your garden project.
+3. Send me your question if you have found any problems or other challenges that are holding you back from moving forward with your garden project.
 Click here to get an A to your Q.

 Fabulous!
 Looking forward to what new opportunities you've found and how we are gonna improve them!

 PS.
 I have taken these photos in my clients' gardens.
-A huge thank you for them!
+A huge thank you to them!
 The drawings were first published in a Finnish garden magazine called Viherpiha.
-For the magazine, I wrote an 11 part garden design series giving tips, inspiration, and showing several examples from the gardens that I had designed.
+For the magazine, I wrote an 11-part garden design series offering tips and inspiration, and featuring several examples from the gardens I had designed.